 For Coniella castaneicola the likelihood of pest freedom for bundles of whips and seedlings following evaluation of current risk mitigation measures was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range reaching from 'very frequently pest free' to 'almost always pest free.
 The EKE indicated, with 95% certainty, that between 9,849 and 10,000 bundles of whips and seedlings per 10,000 will be free from C. coniella.
 The likelihood of pest freedom for bare root plants/trees up to 7 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free with few exceptional cases'.
 The EKE indicated, with 95% certainty, that between 9,813 and 10,000 bare root plants/trees up to 7 years old per 10,000 will be free from C. castaneicola.
-The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently range spanning from 'very frequently pest free' with the 90% uncertainty range spanning the pest free' to 'pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to parts in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free with some exceptional cases'.
-The EKE indicated, with 95% certainty, that between 9,711 and 10,000 plants in pots up to 15 years old per 10,000 will be free from C. castaneicola.
+The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' with the 90% uncertainty range spanning from C. castaneicola.
+The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'extremely frequently pest free' with the 90% uncertainty range spanning from 'very frequently pest free' to 'pest free with some exceptional cases'.
+The Expert Knowledge Elicitation indicated, with 95% certainty, that between 9,711 and 10,000 plants in pots up to 15 years old per 10,000 will be free from C. castaneicola.

 For Cronartium quercuum the likelihood of pest freedom for bundles of whips and seedlings following evaluation of current risk mitigation measures was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range reaching from 'very frequently pest free' to 'almost always pest free.
-The Expert Knowledge Elicitation indicated, with 95% certainty, that between 9,881 and 10,000 bundles of whips and seedlings per 10,000 will be free from C. quercuum.
-The likelihood of pest freedom for bare root plants/trees up to 7 years old was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range spanning from 'extremely frequently pest free' to
+The EKE indicated, with 95% certainty, that between 9,881 and 10,000 bundles of whips and seedlings per 10,000 will be free from C. quercuum.
+The likelihood of pest freedom for bare root plants/trees up to

-'almost always pest free'.
+7 years old was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range spanning from 'extremely frequently pest free' to 'almost always pest free'.
 The EKE indicated, with 95% certainty, that between 9,913 and 10,000 bare root plants/trees up to 7 years old per 10,000 will be free from C. quercuum.
 The likelihood of pest freedom for plants in pots up to 15 years old was estimated as 'pest free with some exceptional cases' with the 90% uncertainty range spanning from 'very frequently pest free' to 'almost always pest free'.
-The EKE indicated, with 95% certainty, that between 9,841 and 10,000 plants in pots up to 15 years old per 10,000 will be free from C. quercuum.
+The Expert Knowledge Elicitation indicated, with 95% certainty, that between 9,841 and 10,000 plants in pots up to 15 years old per 10,000 will be free from C. quercuum.